(Updated January of 2023)

 Attentive, careful drivers are the other key to unlocking safe passage for all of those who travel on foot on the South Hill, along North Division Street, and anywhere else in Spokane County.

 Looking at the yearly progress or regression in safety for pedestrians is as easy as examining the latest pedestrian accident numbers at the start of each new year.
 These figures can show improvement, but far too often they show a step back on the issue of safety for walkers around Spokane.
-With 2022 already underway, there is a still a chance for a change of direction for pedestrian safety in Spokane County.
+With 2023 already underway, there is a renewed chance for a change of direction for pedestrian safety in Spokane County.

 Fatal accidents affect the families of victims who must try to rebuild their lives without the guidance and financial support of a loved one.
 Friends and the entire community also feel the loss of someone taken so tragically.
 It’s hard to accept such a heartbreaking consequence for doing something so seemingly harmless as walking the streets of Spokane.